hannesdatta/course-odcm/content/docs/exam/examplequestions.md

 3. Please describe the difference between the "two scraping philosophies" when it comes to retrieving and storing data by means of web scraping (according to "Fields of Gold"). (*comprehension*)

+4. What conclusions can you draw with regard to the accuracy of the timestamps provided in the user review section of metacritic (e.g., https://www.metacritic.com/movie/the-godfather/user-reviews )?
+Provide a short answer in less than 50 words. (*analysis*)

 ![](../exam-overview.png)